Stably diffeomorphic manifolds and the realisation of modified surgery obstructions: Forms and formations

-A lagrangian $L$ for $(M,\psi)$ is \emph{simple} if the $s$-basis of $M$ is represented by a basis such that the exact sequence in~\eqref{eq:LagrangianExact} is based exact.
-The second main definition of this subsection is the following.
+A lagrangian $L$ for $(M,\psi)$ is \emph{simple} if the $s$-basis of $M$ is equivalent to an $s$-basis on $M$ induced by the $s$-basis for $L$, the dual $s$-basis for $L^*$, and the exact sequence in~\eqref{eq:LagrangianExact}.
+If this is the case we say that~\eqref{eq:LagrangianExact} is \emph{based exact}.
+The second main definition of this section is the following.

 \begin{definition} An \emph{$\varepsilon$-quadratic formation} is a triple $((M,\psi);F,G)$, where $(M,\psi)$ is a simple $\varepsilon$-quadratic form and $F,G$ are simple lagrangians of $(M,\psi)$. \end{definition}